doorgan/blog/src/posts/2021/03/making-sense-of-elixir-(improper)-lists.md

 ## Cons cells

-Many of the Erlang developers back in the day were lisp hackers, and they drew a lot of inspiration from lisps when disigning lists.
+Many of the Erlang developers back in the day were lisp hackers, and they drew a lot of inspiration from lisps when designing lists.

 One of the most fundamental functions in lisp is `cons`: it **cons**tructs a memory object pointing to two elements.
 It basically builds _pair_, also known as a _cons cell_.
 It's used as `(cons a b)` and it's usually read as _"to cons a onto b"_, where `a` is the first element -also known as head or car- and `b` is the second element -the tail or cdr(car and cdr stand for **c**ontents of the **a**ddress part of the **r**egister and **c**ontents of the **d**ecrement part of the **r**egister, respectively).
 For the rest of the article I will call them `head` and `tail` respectively, which are the terms most commonly used in Elixir and Erlang.